povs/ListerBundle/docs/types/selector.md

-#Selector types
+# Selector types

 Selector type is a layer between database and your fields.
 It is responsible for adding select statements and parsing query results.

 Selector type is set when adding list field via `selector` option

-##Available selector types
+## Available selector types

 ### Basic selector type
 Used for majority of use cases.
+It is used as a default selector type for all list fields.
 It will return direct value by path(s).
 If multiple paths are passed it will return an array of those results.

 > All selects will be aliased as `{field_id}_field_{index}` where index is path index.